 The publication text refers to the following provider types:

-- Sixth form colleges,
+- Sixth form colleges;

 Staff roles in scope

-Providers were asked to submit data for an individual if they had one or more contracts of employment with the provider during the 2022 to 2023 academic year.
+Providers were asked to submit data for an individual if they had one or more contracts of employment with the provider during the full academic year.
 Providers did not need to submit data for an individual in a support role that is not directly supporting learning, e.g. catering, maintenance or other such service support roles.
 They also did not need to submit data for the following types of staff:

 - Agency staff